Skip to main content

 How to pose your model for headshots

-This is such a visual area that I’ve included couple of links to a very good youtube videos:
+This is such a visual area that I’ve included a couple of links to very good youtube videos:

-In fact the Slanted Lens is a pretty cool channel for most things studio.
+In fact, the Slanted Lens is a pretty cool channel for most things studio.

-But as stated in the first link and on my course, head shots are pretty much a question of where to position the shoulder and the direction of the nose as it moves around a 180 degree axis, moving through the profile, three-quarter, direct and seven eighths head poses.
+But as stated in the first link and on my course, headshots are pretty much a question of where to position the shoulder and the direction of the nose as it moves around a 180-degree axis, moving through the profile, three-quarter, direct and seven-eighths head poses.

 Profile